Part VII

 Wielding the Dragon’s Fire With Inner Guidance

-Dragon’s Fire represents primal energy, passion, creative force.
-Wield this consciously and ethically, guided by the spacious clarity and discernment of your Serene Center.
+Dragon’s Fire represents integrated life-force: energy and passion held within the Serene Center.
+Wield this consciously and ethically, guided by the spacious clarity and discernment of your center.

 Practice: Engage in what ignites passion, then pause and check impact.
-Channel this energy with wisdom and purpose, using the stillness of your core to keep it aligned with your values and to avoid harm.
+Channel this energy with wisdom and purpose, using the stillness of your Serene Center to keep it aligned with your values and to avoid harm.

 Common Challenges:

-- Existential Crises: Shattered beliefs causing confusion and disorientation
+- Existential Disorientation: Shattered beliefs causing confusion and disorientation

 - Emotional Upheaval: Intense surfacing of repressed or collective energies